 When we have entered into a contract with you as an employer on the platform we’ll rely on contract as a legal basis for processing in order to invoice you for our services in a timely and accurate manner.

-Outside the platform, the processing of personal data about Contacts at prospect organisations is necessary for our legitimate interest i.e. to determine if the prospect organisation is interested in working with us.
+Outside the platform, the processing of personal data about Employers contacts at prospect organisations is necessary for our legitimate interest i.e. to determine if the prospect organisation is interested in working with us.

-Where we have established business relationships with organisations, our processing of personal data about Contacts is necessary for our legitimate interest, and also to fulfil our contractual requirements with your organisation.
+Where we have established business relationships with organisations, our processing of personal data about Employer contacts is necessary for our legitimate interest, and also to fulfil our contractual requirements with your organisation.